bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 Number literals can only be pushed in a single digit from `0-9`.
 Additional manipulation will be needed to input larger numbers.

 ### Strings
 Strings are just sequences as characters.
 These are delimited by `<>`.
+Strings are always truthy and equal to 1.

 ## Instructions
 ### Arguments and Returns